Key Points About Filing Taxes for Amazon Sellers

 The definition varies from state to state.
 However, it is mostly defined as a place where there is a physical presence for your business.
 For example, if you have a home office in New Jersey and an inventory in Texas, you have a sales tax nexus in both.
 If your office is located in New York, but you have an employee in Pennsylvania you’ll need to collect sales tax in both states.

 To collect sales tax in the state, you need to apply for a sales tax permit.
 The state will assign you a filing frequency, which might be monthly, quarterly or annually.
 Please check the due dates.

-This may sound complex but there is some software to help you do the necessary work.
+This may sound complex but there is software to help you do the necessary work.